vitorfgd/unity-openr/README.md

 ### Compile

+**THIS IS AN OPTIONAL STEP, ONLY EXECUTE THIS IF YOU'D LIKE TO RECOMPILE THE APPLICATION**

 Download the files in this repository.
 Navigate to it using the terminal.
 When you find the project root execute the command:

 ```sh